ibcht/cartoloco-server/readme.md

 Now you're ready to go !
 Browse to `http://localhost:5000/trips/search/bordeaux` to test.

-## Config your app
+## Configure tchou-server

+### Development usage

-Copy the ./instance/config.sample.py file to ./instance/config.py to override default settings
+Copy the ./instance/config.sample.py file to ./instance/config.py to override default settings.

+### Production usage

+Run the app with the environment variable `TCHOU_SETTINGS=/path/to/config.py`, so the external configuration is possible.